brenborbs/Complete-NodeJS-Guide/README.md

 8th commit: Completed section 14: Added sessions and cookies to the app.
 Session and cookies save at mongodb.

 9th commit: Completed section 15.
 Added authentication and hash passwords.
 Added CSRF protection to the app.
 Also added flash messages on login and signup pages.

+10th commit: Sending email from app.
+Added nodemailer using sendGrid account.
+Added Password resetting features using Reset tokens.
+Added authorization features to the app.
+User has permissions to create, edit and delete ONLY products that they have made.